Skip to main content

 Session variable

-Enable serverless backfill for subsequent CREATE MATERIALIZED VIEW statements in the current session:
+Enable serverless backfilling for subsequent CREATE MATERIALIZED VIEW statements in the current session:

 SET enable_serverless_backfill = true;